Lecture 9

 # Parameters

-= 10 # Number of samples
+N = 10 # Number of samples

-N = 5 # Dimension of input u
+d = 5 # Dimension of input u

-d = 10 # Increased dimension for W
+m = 10 # Increased dimension for W

 # Generate random input data U (d x N)

-= np.random.randn(d, N)
+U = np.random.randn(d, N)

 # True weight matrix W_true (d x d)

-= np.random.randn(d, d)
+W_true = np.random.randn(d, d)

-W_true = np.random.randn(d)
+w_true = np.random.randn(d)

 # Generate nonlinear output to test with

-= (np.cos(U.T @ W_true)) @ w_true
+y_linear = (np.cos(U.T @ W_true)) @ w_true

 # Initialize random model weight matrix W (d x m)

-= np.random.randn(d, m)
+W = np.random.randn(d, m)

-W = U.T @ W
+Z = U.T @ W

-Z = matrix_rank(Z)
+rank_Z = matrix_rank(Z)

-= np.sin
+sigma = np.sin

-sigma = sigma(Z)
+Z_nonlinear = sigma(Z)

-Z_nonlinear = matrix_rank(Z_nonlinear)
+rank_Z_nl = matrix_rank(Z_nonlinear)

-w_linear, residuals_linear, _, _ = lstsq(Z_nonlinear, y_linear, rcond=None)
+w_linear, residuals_linear, _, _ = lstsq(Z, y_linear, rcond=None)

-w_nonlinear, residuals_nl, _, _
+w_nonlinear, residuals_nl, _, _ = lstsq(Z_nonlinear, y_linear, rcond=None)

 # Check reconstruction error for each case

-= np.linalg.norm(Z @ w_linear - y_linear)
+error_linear = np.linalg.norm(Z @ w_linear - y_linear)

-error_linear = np.linalg.norm(Z_nonlinear @ w_nonlinear - y_linear)
+error_nonlinear = np.linalg.norm(Z_nonlinear @ w_nonlinear - y_linear)

 # Comparison of Reconstruction Errors

-= ['Linear Least Squares', 'Non-linear Least Squares']
+labels = ['Linear Least Squares', 'Non-linear Least Squares']

-labels = [error_linear, error_nonlinear]
+errors = [error_linear, error_nonlinear]

-= plt.bar(labels, errors, color=['skyblue', 'salmon'])
+bars = plt.bar(labels, errors, color=['skyblue', 'salmon'])

 # Annotate bars with error values